Mike Bickle Is Forever Unfit For Ministry

 Here’s one.

 In the large, black horse vision or dream (let’s call it a vision), in September of 1984, the claim is that Alcala had a vision of a black horse, sent by Satan or represented Satan himself.
 The horse was storming towards the prophetic movement, when a small, white pony stood in its way.
 The black horse kicked the little pony on the right knee, a kick which tossed him off to the side.
 At that moment Bickle, who was sleeping in the same room as Alcala, woke up from a sharp pain in his right knee.

 We learn very shortly later that the little white pony symbolized Bickle.
-(What a symbol of him!).
+(What a symbol of him!)
 So who was the black horse?
-They eventually decided it was Pastor Ernie Gruen, who will draw up a long document exposing the entire prophetic movement and KC church in May of 1990, long after the vision in September of 1984.
+They eventually decided it was Pastor Ernie Gruen, who will draw up a long document exposing the entire prophetic movement and Bickle’s Kansas City church in May of 1990, long after the vision in September of 1984.
 (Or Gruen may have been warning people about Kansas City Fellowship, or whatever name or names it had during the decade+, as far back as 1984, before his long document was published.)

 Later, Bickle claimed he’s the one who had the vision.
 No stability of soul.
 He shifted other stories around, also.
 Truth is a slippery thing for some storytellers.
 He is not a reliable informant.

 The prophetic history is fluid and can be applied and reapplied, wherever the leader (Bickle) of the movement wants the application to go.
 No matter what, though, the vision is interpreted to promote and protect the movement and turn Bickle into the victim who overcame the satanic attack.
+He’s the hero.

 Is there a second-heaven attack?
 Probably, but not in the manner and not for the reason Bickle and his followers believe.

 The prophetic history and movement–the whole storyline–depends heavily on a corrupt and unstable leader and unreliable informant of the movement and history, named Mike Bickle.
 He is definitely the hero and focus of the whole thing.
 His trip to heaven in a chariot to meet Michael the archangel, a claim which he reportedly used to seduce women (you were in the chariot with me!) or trips to the third heaven and divine visitations from angels and even Jesus himself always seem to shine the hero’s light on him.
-One exception seems to occur during one of Bickle’s trips to the third heaven in 1986, when Jesus rebuked him for his impatience that will ruin people’s lives.
-(Maybe that one trip was true, after all!)
-Of course Bickle interpreted this word in self-serving ways.

 And for the record, I believe angels (messengers) can visit people in dreams or visions or in person.
 And sometimes God may allow a visit to heaven or hell (think of the NDEs).
 But not when numerous trips and visitations promote a leader of a polluted movement and turn him into an elite superstar.